Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 Within each section, there will be subsections dedicated to specific elements of the design addition.
 For instance, one subsection may detail the design of a new module, while another may explain a particular design choice.
 These subsections will represent the final state of the design and will not include any information preceding a change.

-Changes made to the design will be documented in a “Changelog” section, with subsections linking to relevant entries within the changelog.
+Changes made to the design will be documented in a "Changelog" section, with subsections linking to relevant entries within the changelog.

-Additionally, there will be a section titled “Challenges.”
+Additionally, there will be a section titled "Challenges."
 This section will contain entries discussing the challenges encountered during the processor's design process, with subsections again linking to pertinent entries.

 ## **Dates:**
 I will include the date range for each section and subsection, along with any specific dates when changes were made.
 If a project day is not explicitly mentioned within a range, no work was done on that day.